 - Push-ups can put a slight strain on your lower back, so it is recommended that you wear a weightlifting belt during these exercises.

 - Photo Credit Man working hard in the gym - portrait image by Elzbieta Sekowska from Fotolia.com

-Quickest Way to Lose Belly Fat for Men
+- How to Lose Your Belly for Men

 Easy Exercises to Lose Belly & Chest Fat for Men